 - a.
 Clean as much as possible any trace of any leakage. - b.
 Start the engine and bring it to operating temperature. - c.
 Let the engine run for a further 5 minutes. - d.
 Stop the engine and prepare the aircraft for safe operation. - e.
-Check for coolant or oil drips from the mechanical seal breather pipe located at the bottom of the engine.
-However, modest а refrigerant leakage in the first hours of operation is normal due to the mechanical seal running in.
-In case of persistent leakage, it is necessarv to replace the mechanical seal and the oil seal of the rear cover.
+Check for coolant or oil drips from the mechanical seal breather pipe located at the bottom of the engine. modest refrigerant However, а in the leakage first hours of operation is normal due to the mechanical seal running in.
+In case of persistent leakage, it is necessary to replace the mechanical seal and the oil seal of the rear cover.